fruvs/Copycord/README.md

 ##

 > [!IMPORTANT]
-> Copycord uses self‑bot methods (listening via a user token), which violates Discord’s Terms of Service and may result in account termination.
-Although our two‑step design reduces exposure, **use at your own risk**.
-We strongly recommend using an alternate account for the listening component.
+> Copycord uses self-bot functionality, which is against Discord’s Terms of Service and could lead to account suspension or termination.
+While uncommon, we strongly recommend using an alternate account to minimize risk.

 ## Contributing & Support